 Miss Calland - Year 5 class teacher

-Thank you for your support and co-operation.
-If you have any concerns or queries, please contact the school office to make an appointment.
+Thank you for your continued support and co-operation.
+If you have any concerns or queries please come and see me after school, or make an appointment at the school office.